Ex-U.S. Marine jailed in Mexico wins back his freedom

-MIAMI (Reuters) - A former U.S. Marine jailed in a notoriously violent part of northern Mexico was released on Friday after being held prisoner four months for possessing a shotgun that was a family heirloom, according to a member of the U.S. Congress.
+MIAMI (Reuters) - The mother of a former U.S. Marine jailed in a notoriously violent corner of northern Mexico said he was expected to be released on Friday after he was taken prisoner about four months ago for possessing a shotgun that was a family heirloom.

-After speaking with the family of Jon Hammar, U.S. Representative Ileana Ros-Lehtinen of Florida said she was able to confirm the 27-year-old man had been released “and is back safely in the United States.”
+“They ruled last night.
+Literally, we got like a call from the lawyer at 2:30 in the morning,” said Olivia Hammar, the Miami-based mother of 27-year-old Jon Hammar.

-The decision to release Hammar was announced in a press release on Friday morning from the office of Florida Senator Bill Nelson, who said he got the news from the Mexican Embassy in Washington.
+Hammar’s imminent release was confirmed in a press release from the office of Florida Senator Bill Nelson, who said he got the news from the Mexican embassy in Washington.

 “We’re grateful; this is a good Christmas present,” Nelson said.